How Do I Introduce My Puppy To More Challenging Commands?

 Clicker Training

-Clicker training is a highly effective positive reinforcement technique that uses a handheld device that produces a distinct clicking sound.
+Clicker training is a highly effective positive reinforcement technique that uses a small handheld device that produces a distinct clicking sound.
 The click sound signals to your puppy that they have performed the correct behavior and that a reward is forthcoming.
 Clicker training allows for precise timing of reinforcement, making it easier for your puppy to understand which behavior is being rewarded.

 Use of Treats